RubenQCs/Data-Science/Cherry Bud Counting with Deep Learning/README.md

-#🍒 Cherry Bud Counting with Deep Learning
+# Cherry Bud Counting with Deep Learning🍒

 This project leverages artificial intelligence techniques for detecting and counting cherry buds in orchards, focusing only on clusters with three or more buds.
 To achieve this, a **YOLOv5** object detection model is implemented, combined with the **DeepSort** algorithm for tracking and maintaining detection persistence, avoiding duplicate counts.